data-integrations/vertica-bulk-import/docs/VerticaBulkImportAction-action.md

 Description
 -----------
-The action can be used to bulk import data into vertica database.
+The action can be used to bulk import data from HDFS files into vertica database.

 Use Case
 --------
-The action can be used to bulk import data into vertica database.
+The action can be used to bulk import data from HDFS files into vertica database.

 Properties